arnav-tripathi7/econometrics/README.md

 This project investigates the determinants of stock market development using cross-country data obtained from the World Bank's World Development Indicators (WDI) database.
 The study examines how income levels, taxation, employment, technological penetration, and market depth influence the total value of stocks traded within an economy.

 The analysis employs Ordinary Least Squares (OLS) regression along with diagnostic tests for heteroskedasticity, multicollinearity, and residual normality to ensure robust and reliable results.

 ---

+## 🚀 Quick Start

+1. Open Stata.
+2. Run `Data Cleaning.do` to preprocess the raw dataset.
+3. Run `Data Processing.do` to perform regression analysis and diagnostic testing.
+4. Refer to `Report.pdf` for methodology, results, and conclusions.

+---